 While having high cholesterol levels is generally considered unhealthy, this mainly applies to LDL, also known as bad cholesterol.
-However, HDL cholesterol, which is considered a good type of cholesterol, can provide significant health benefits for seniors receiving Phoenix in-home care.
+However, HDL cholesterol, which is considered a good type of cholesterol, can provide significant health benefits for seniors receiving Phoenix home care.
 Here are just a few of those benefits.

 It Can Lower Levels of LDL Cholesterol